projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 current scenario has:

 ``uos``:
-  Specify the User VM with its relative ID to Service VM by the "id" attribute.
+  Specify the User VM with its relative ID to Service VM by the ``id`` attribute.

 ``uos_type``:
   Specify the User VM type, such as ``CLEARLINUX``, ``ANDROID``, ``ALIOS``,